12 patents in this list

 A sacrificial support material for 3D printing that can be easily removed from printed objects.
 It is made from an epoxy resin containing isosorbide diglycidyl ether and a curing agent.
 The sacrificial support material can be printed alongside the main object and then dissolved away after printing using a solvent that doesn't affect the main object.
 The isosorbide-based sacrificial support enables complex hollow structures to be 3D printed, that would be difficult or impossible with conventional supports.

-10. Innovative 3D Printing Method for Easy Support Structure Removal with Low Surface Energy Release Layer
+10. 3D Printing Method with Low Surface Energy Release Layer for Non-Adhesive Support Structure Removal

 A 3D printing method that allows for easy release of support structures without leaving residue or damaging the printed object.
 It involves applying a low surface energy release material layer onto the object surface before printing.
 The release layer has a surface energy of 25 mN/m or lower.
 This prevents adhesion between the printed material and the support material.
 After printing, the release material can be applied using a separate print head or spraying/coating.
 The low surface energy release layer allows the supports to be easily detached after printing without residue or damage.

-11. Rotating Fluid Jet Method for Efficient Removal of 3D Printing Support Structures
+11. Rotating Fluid Jet System for Support Material Removal from 3D Printed Objects

 Vladimir Narovlyansky, Avi Cohen, Beverley Soffer, 2014